A World-Class Education System

 Preparing Young People for the Global Economy

-The expansion of French education was an important step forward under The French Languages Services Act, which required ministries and government agencies to respect French language rights in Ontario and implement a range of services to be offered in French.
+The expansion of French education was an important step forward under the French Languages Services Act, which required ministries and government agencies to respect French-language rights in Ontario and to implement a range of services offered in French.

-In 1988, Minister of Education Chris Ward tabled legislation to create a French-language school board for Ottawa-Carlton, the first of its kind in the province.
+In 1988, Ward tabled legislation to create a French-language school board for Ottawa-Carleton, the first of its kind in the province.
 The school board allowed Franco-Ontarian voters to shape their children’s educational environment and elect French-speaking trustees to act on their behalf.
 Today, there are 12 French-language school boards in Ontario.

-The Peterson Government, however, did not stop at offering French language educational opportunities.
+The Peterson government did not stop at offering French-language educational opportunities.
 Ward also introduced the option to enroll in heritage-language classes in elementary schools, if requested by 25 or more students within a given board.

 School boards were given permission to offer these classes after school, in the evenings, on weekends, or through an extended-day program, and students could enroll in classes at school boards other than their own.
 The Ministry of Education also provided funds to help school boards deliver in-service training programs for heritage-language staff.